 Future Work

-Despite all the work that has been done for this research and all that has been said, there are definitely areas where improvements can be made that the researcher believes will increase a robots abilities beyond what has been discussed
+Despite all the work that has been done for this research and all that has been said, there are definitely areas where improvements can be made that the researcher believes will increase a robot's abilities beyond what has been discussed

 Robotics

 In terms of robotics hardware, the use of laser range-finders would be desirable.
 Lasers have very little if any attenuation of the beam for very long distances and would be able to provide much better ranging data than either sonar or infrared.
 Additionally, it would be of use to implement a more powerful computer to act as the controller for the robot.
 The processor in the Eee PC that was used is only a 1.4 GHz single core CPU and MATLAB’s image processing functions still did not process as fast on the Eee PC as they had on the researcher’s personal computer.
 In order to obtain more environmental data, supplemental cameras could also be installed on the robot.
-This would also introduce the possibility of stereo vision which would allow for depth information to be gathered using the cameras
+This would also introduce the possibility of stereo vision which would allow for depth information to be gathered using the cameras.

 Image Processing